datacarpentry/OpenRefine-ecology-lesson/_extras/guide.md

   - In the pop-up, for separator, remove the comma, put in a space
   - Remove the check in the box that says "remove column after splitting"
   - You'll get two extra columns called, in this case: scientificName 1, scientificName 2
-  - This will reveal an error in a few names that have spaces at the beginning (so-called leading white space).
-  - These can be easily removed with another OpenRefine feature in the column drop-down choices.
-See drop-down: Edit cells > Common transforms > Remove leading and trailing whitespace
   - To Undo create columns, look just above the scientificName cluster in the left side of the screen.
 Click where it says Undo / Redo.
 Click back one step (all steps, all changes are saved here).
 Just go back to the previous step and click.
 The extra columns will be gone.

 ## Common problems